Year-round, community-based programming

-All Guild students have some type of ID, ranging from mild to severe.
-Many are on the autism spectrum.
+All Guild students have some type of ID.
 Some Guild students have chromosomal disorders, such as Down syndrome or Cri-du-Chat, and others have a dual diagnosis of ID and a mental health diagnosis, such as depression, generalized anxiety disorder or bipolar disorder.

 Because there is a great deal of variability among special learners, each student’s educational program is individualized.

 Many Guild students have an Autism Spectrum Disorder (ASD).
-The U.S. Centers for Disease Control and Prevention reports that one in 59 American children, including one in 37 boys, is diagnosed with ASD.
+The U.S. Centers for Disease Control and Prevention reports that one in 36 American children is diagnosed with ASD.
 ASD is nearly four times more common among boys than among girls.

 At The Guild, our students with autism and other developmental disabilities benefit greatly from the school and residential services we provide.
-We help them to lead high-quality lives and participate meaningfully in society.
+We help them to lead high-quality lives and participate meaningfully in the community.